fredhutchio/concepts_machine_learning/notes/outline.md

 ### When to use machine learning

 Just like any other statistical method there are specific situations where applying machine learning is appropriate.
+Just as important as the algorithm itself is a solid understanding of experimental design, domain expertise in the problem area youre trying to solve, and an understanding of data governance and ethics.

 You cannot code the rules:
 * Tasks that cannot be solved using a simple, rule-based solution.